Hanh has a Master's Degree in Economics in the United States. She is originally from Danang, Vietnam.

 The Beginning of the Transition Process

-In China, the reform started in 1978, marked by a rise in power of Deng Xiaoping.
-The destructive consequences of the Cultural Revolution cast doubt upon Maoist’s conservative socialist ideology and the theory of central planning economy, slowed China’s economic growth, and revealed the need for both economic and political reform in China.
+In China, the reform started in 1978, marked by the rise in power of Deng Xiaoping.
+The destructive consequences of the Cultural Revolution cast doubt upon the Maoist’s conservative socialist ideology and the theory of central planning economy, slowed China’s economic growth, and revealed the need for both economic and political reform in China.

 At the Third Plenum of the National Party Congress’s Eleventh Central Committee in December 1978, the party led by Deng Xiaoping declared to start a rudimentary economic reform.
 The program did not intend to completely abandon communism and the domination of the communist party, but just implement some substantial changes to the current system, reducing the central planning of the government, allowing some degree of economic freedom to improve the performance of the economy.

 Reform was first implemented in the agricultural sector in China.
 For most of its reform in all aspects, China followed a dual-track approach meaning that it maintained the overall planning role of the government while allowing some mechanisms of the free market to some extent.

 Since 1978, the liberalization process in agriculture was carried out rapidly, while most of the industrial sector still remained under the government’s central planning management.
 The government slowly disbanded the collective system in the rural area, and introduced a new household responsibility system.
 Under the new system, the land was distributed to the peasants with an up to 15-year lease, and farmers could freely trade their leases.
 After the farmers met the quota assigned by the government, they could keep the excess amount to use or trade by purchasing contracts, giving farmers more incentives to work harder and increase their productivity.